 PHYS 142 is an introductory course in geology, astronomy and meteorology.
 Emphasis is placed on the basic concepts of these sciences for a better understanding of the earth, atmosphere, and the universe.
 The course is taught using active and cooperative learning techniques.
 Students will be expected to work in teams to produce several projects.
-For non-science majors.
-Class meets for 3 hours of lecture and 2 hours of lab per week.
-Prerequisites: Placement into ENGL 101 and MATH 108.
+Course intended for non-science majors.
+Class consists of three hours of lecture or equivalent material delivered online in addition to meeting a minimum of two hours for face-to-face lab per week.
+Prerequisites: Placement into ENGL 101 and MATH 108 or completion of MATH 107.
 Notes: A lab is required for this course.
 Some sections will require a separate lab, while other sections will include the lab.
+It is helpful if students have some experience with Microsoft Word, PowerPoint, and Excel.
+[T] IAI: P9 900L 🗏